JianqingFeng/Lunar_heat1D/README.md

 Modified by Jianqing Feng on December 12, 2019

 This repository contains source code and examples for the 1-D thermal model of lunar surface.
 In its present form, heat1d uses a finite difference approach to solve the one-dimensional heat equation.
 The Original version of this code comes from Paul O. Hayne, which can be downloaded from https://github.com/phayne/heat1d.
-In this version we change the solar incidence angle dependent albedo function and the thermal conductivities of the lunar regolith.
+In this version we change the solar incidence angle dependent albedo function, the thermal conductivities of the lunar regolith and the number of orbital cycles.

 This is the MATLAB "MEX"-file implementation of the thermal code.
 It is based on the original C-code, adapted to be compiled and executed from within the MATLAB environment.